rasa/vmware-tools-patches/README.md

 * 3.5.x
 * 2.6.32

-I have not personally tested the following kernels, but presumably the patches will apply successfully on them:
+They patches have not yet been tested with the following kernels, but presumably will apply successfully:

 * 3.17.x
 * 3.15.x

-The included patches do not currently apply successfully with the following Linux kernels:
+The patches do not yet apply successfully with the following Linux kernels:

 * 3.13.x

-and building VMWare Tools fails with the following error:
+and building VMware Tools fails with the following error:

 ````
 vmhgfs-only/link.c:186:10: error: implicit declaration of function ‘vfs_readlink’ [-Werror=implicit-function-declaration]
 ````

-but VMWare Tools still builds, and installs successfully.
+so the `vmhgfs` module failed to build.
+VMware Tools still installs successfully, but without the "shared folder" functionality.

 To run: